 The size of the hunting area is essential for choosing an African outfitter.

-Most hunting will be done in the core area, but access to adjacent and surrounding areas is essential.
+Hunting will be mostly in the core area.
+Access to adjacent and surrounding areas is essential.

 There will always be one or two trophies that you might be struggling with; access to the nearby area will make the probability of getting your trophy wish list much higher.

-Where is the lodge situated in respect of the hunting area?
+Where is the lodge relative to the hunting area?

 The lodge should ideally be situated in the middle of your hunting area.
 Driving an hour to and from your hunting area should be avoided.
 The hunter should also understand how long it takes to get to the other areas the Africa outfitter can access.
 This also a crucial point when you are choosing an African outfitter.